 Summit Prowler IV

-The latest in the series (Summit Prowler IV) is a 6 band SSB CW rig (5 watts on 160 to 17m), my most versatile homebrew rig to date, with built-in keyer and a number of other ‘improvements’, I christened it with a pile of SSB and CW contacts at Mt Buffalo and Mt Hotham in Victoria’s Alpine region in February 2018.
-This will become my primary SOTA rig for the foreseeable future.
+Summit Prowler IV is a 6 band SSB CW rig (5 watts on 160 to 17m), my most versatile homebrew rig to date, with built-in keyer and a number of other ‘improvements’, I christened it with a pile of SSB and CW contacts at Mt Buffalo, Falls Creek and Mt Hotham in Victoria’s Alpine region in February 2018.